How to Extract tar.xz Files in Linux

 - Ubuntu/Debian:

-sudo apt install tar
+sudo apt install tar - CentOS/Fedora:

-sudo yum install tar
+sudo yum install tarorsudo dnf install tar

 How to Extract tar.xz Files